enzo-project/enzo-dev/doc/manual/source/user_guide/EnzoTestSuite.rst

     make clean
     make

-Make sure you move the resulting enzo.exe file to somewhere in your active path.

-2. Get yt.
-The enzo tests are generated and compared using the yt analysis suite.
+2.  **Get/update yt.**  The enzo tests are generated and compared using the yt analysis suite.
 If you do not yet have yt, visit http://yt-project.org/#getyt for installation instructions.
 If you already have yt and yt is in your path, make sure you're using